Ensembl/WiggleTools/README.md

 Statistics
 ----------

 Sometimes, you just want a statistic across the genome.
-The following functions are linear forms, i.e. they do not return a sequence of numbers, just a single number:
+The following functions do not return a sequence of numbers, just a single number.
+All of these outputs are directed to an user defined output file (in this case results.txt) but you can put `-' for standard output:

 * AUC

 Computes the area under the curve (AUC) of the an iterator:

 ```
-wiggletools AUC test/fixedStep.bw test/variable Step.bw
+wiggletools AUC results.txt test/fixedStep.bw test/variable Step.bw
 ```

 * variance